osilander/203.311/Week6/Week6.md

 ### Introduction

 Over the course of the SARS-CoV-2 pandemic, there have been two invaluable outcomes of sequencing genomes.
-The first is that it has resulted in our being able to both trace clusters of outbreaks by inferring the related of indivudals' infections.
+The first is that it has resulted in our being able to trace clusters of outbreaks by inferring the related of indivudals' infections.
 The second is that it has enabled us to track the frequency of viruses within certain *clades* (groups of viruses that have descended from a single ancestor are more related to each other than to other viruses).

 One example of this process and result is outlined [here](https://nextstrain.org/community/narratives/ESR-NZ/GenomicsNarrativeSARSCoV2/2020-10-01 "The Story") - the details of the 2020 outbreak in Auckland.
 Please read this now.
 At the second slide, please briefly interact with the phylogeny on the right side of the screen to understand what it is visualising.
 Once you have done this, we will pause the lab to discuss some of the details in this visualisation.